jakesamuellawrence/cooperation-simulator/README.md

 *NOTE*: RocketBro’s impulse blasts have a 5 second cooldown before you can use them again.
 This cooldown is separate for each arm.

 ## How to run
-Simply download 'CooperationSimulator.exe' and run it
+On Windows: simply download 'CooperationSimulator.exe' and run it

+On other OSes: download 'CooperationSimulator.love' run it using [LOVE](www.love2d.org)

 *NOTE*: This game will only run if two controllers are connected.